Automatically link your test automation results to test cases in your Testmo repository with the Testmo automation linking tool.

 Installation & getting started

-The automation linking tool is distributed as an NPM package, similar to the Testmo CLI.
+The automation linking tool is distributed as an NPM package, separate from the Testmo CLI.
 You can install it globally or locally in your project.

 Installation